 115.89 (c).
 Reports containing aggregated data was provided for review.
 The auditor found no personal identifiers in any of the reports provided or on KDOC's website.

 115.89 (d).
-A review of the website showed information regarding sexual abuse going back to 2011.
+A review of the website showed information regarding sexual abuse going back to 2010.

-Based upon this analysis, the auditor finds the facility is not substantially compliant with this provision and corrective action is required.
+Based upon this analysis, the facility has demonstrated sufficient evidence to be compliant with this standard.